cloudevents/spec/cloudevents/verifiability-spec.md

     * Description: the material that consumers can use to verify a CloudEvent.
 For example, the verification material could be a signature of the event based on a private key.
 Consumers would use the producers’ public key to verify the signature.
     * Constraints:
         * OPTIONAL
-        * If present, must be base64 encoded
+        * If present, MUST be base64 encoded
-        * If present, a `verificationmaterialtype` attribute must also be present
+        * If present, a `verificationmaterialtype` attribute MUST also be present
 * `verificationmaterialtype`
     * Type: `String`
     * Description: tells consumers of CloudEvents what type the verification material is of.
 This high level category is used by the consumer to choose an appropriate implementation for performing the verification.
 The verification material can contain information specific to the implementation such as a sub type, version information, etc.
     * Constraints:
         * OPTIONAL
-        * If present, a `verificationmaterial` attribute must also be present
+        * If present, a `verificationmaterial` attribute MUST also be present
-        * Producer and consumer must agree on an appropriate type
+        * Producer and consumer MUST agree on an appropriate type

 ## Verifiability Implementations